 If That Doesn't Work

-Follow the directions on the container of your cleaning product, making sure that the previous cleaning solvents have been rinsed off with the hose.
+Follow the directions on the container of your cleaning product, making sure that the previous cleaning solvents have been thoroughly rinsed off with a strong blast from the hose.
 While the product you use may claim that scrubbing isn't necessary, you will probably have to keep those sleeves rolled up and continue to scrub the moldy/mossy area until it is free of the green stuff.